allangrds/PiuPiu/README.md

 TWEET_TIMER='* * * * * *' //like cron config
 ```

-3. Change the filename `tweets.json.example` to `tweets.json` and update it's content with your tweets:
+3. Change the filename `tweets.json.example` to `tweets.json` and update its content with your tweets:

 ```json
 [